mcheang20/mcheang20.github.io/_portfolio/bulletin.md

   <dl>
       <dt class="heading">Custom Vote Model and UI</dt>
         <dd class="col-info">
           A custom voting system was designed on the backend.
 This provided the ability for users to increase or decrease the vote count of a particular post.
-The customization also allowed us to pinpoint any issues with registering vote counts and resolve them.
+The customization also allowed us to pinpoint any issues with registering vote counts and properly resolve any issues.
         </dd>
   </dl>
   <dl>
       <dt class="heading">Utilizing Rails</dt>
         <dd class="col-info">
           Using the Ruby on Rails framework made it simple to incorporate user features due to its MVC architecture.
-The creation of models, controllers, and routes can be done with minimal code.
+The creation and interaction between models, controllers, routes, and views can be done with minimal code.
+This delivered the proper method to configure how we wanted the user features to function and be displayed on the frontend and how it behaves on the backend.
         </dd>
   </dl>
 </div>